awassink/k8s-on-rpi/README.md

 ######Installing the worker nodes
-Boot a Raspi from an rpi-node-xx SD-card, login through ssh (ssh root@rpi-master OR ssh root@<rpi-master ip address>) with the password 'hypriot' and execute the following:
+Boot a Raspi from an rpi-node-xx SD-card, login through ssh (ssh root@rpi-master OR ssh root@<rpi-master ip address>) with the password 'hypriot' and execute the commands listed below.
+When the nano-editor pops-up, change the rpi-master reference either to the master node's hostname (ie rpi-master) or the master node's IP-address.
 ```
 git clone https://github.com/juulsme/k8s-on-rpi
 cd k8s-on-rpi/
 git checkout k8s-1.2
 ./install-k8s-worker.sh
 ```
-When the nano-editor pops-up, change the rpi-master reference either to the master node's hostname (ie rpi-master) or the master node's IP-address.